Governments offer airlines aid as coronavirus drives deeper flight cuts

 United Airlines Holdings Inc said it would cut 60% of its capacity in April, including 85% of its international flights.
 Air New Zealand Ltd on Wednesday suspended trading for another two days to further assess the financial implications of drastic capacity cuts announced on Monday.

+"This is going to be quite tough as we forecast the volumes that we are looking at over the next few months," Air New Zealand Chief Executive Greg Foran said in a video sent to reporters.
+Up to 30% of the airline's 12,500 staff will not be required, he said, adding that the carrier would offer leave without pay and voluntary redundancies before moving to job cuts.

+Auckland International Airport Ltd said international passenger volumes on Monday were 44% lower than a year ago.
 Australia's No. 2 carrier, Virgin Australia Holdings Ltd , said it would suspend all international flying from March 30 to June 14 and cut its domestic capacity in half, in a move that could lead to job losses.
-"We have entered an unprecedented time in the global aviation industry, which has required us to take significant action to responsibly manage our business while balancing traveller demands and supporting the wellbeing of Australians," Virgin Chief Executive Paul Scurrah said in a statement.

 Rival Qantas Airways Ltd on Tuesday announced plans to cut 90% of international capacity and its Singapore-based low-cost airline Jetstar Asia said it would stop flying altogether for three weeks from March 23 to April 15.
 Singapore Airlines Ltd plans to halve its capacity through the end of April, with further cuts possible as it braces for a "prolonged" period of difficulty.